ShonenTheoryShonenTheory

 Before you decide what the group is called, figure out what it does.
 A group should exist because it performs a function in the world.

 Function also tells you why people care.
-If the group controls food, money, magic, information, weapons, medicine, territory, law, education, transportation, or public belief, then people have a reason to fear it, use it, join it, or fight it.
+If the group controls food, money, magic, information, or territory, then people have a reason to fear it, use it, join it, or fight it.

 A group with no function is literally just decoration that waits around until the plot needs a dramatic entrance.
 A group with a clear function creates pressure even when no member is on screen.